 The minimum requirements to become an apprentice are as follows:

 Admission to the Apprenticeship Program is primarily from candidates selected from a general recruitment, which occurs once or twice a year.
-Go to the Mason Tenders’ Training Fund website below for information on the date for the next general recruitment.
+The Mason Tenders’ Training Fund website will announce the date for the next general recruitment.

 There are also a few programs that, upon successful completion, allow for direct entry into the Apprenticeship Program.
 The names and websites for these direct entry programs follow: